 Gaja Mežnarić Osole (1984) works in the field of design, ecology and participation.
-After completing her undergraduate studies of visual communications at the Academy of Fine Arts and Design in Ljubljana, she continued to study system design at Goldsmiths University in London.
-In her master’s thesis, she dealt with a critical reflection on designers’ contemporary roles and design concerning the current economic, social and environmental situation (The Truth Lies in Dreams of Many: Reflections of a Design Student on Changing Roles and Design Practice).
+After completing her undergraduate studies of visual communication at the Academy of Fine Arts and Design in Ljubljana, she continued her education in system design at Goldsmiths, University in London.
+Her master’s thesis focused on a critical reflection on the contemporary roles of designers and design in relation to the current economic, social and environmental situation (The Truth Lies in Dreams of Many: Reflections of a Design Student on Changing Roles and Design Practice).
 Together with Andrej Koruza, she has been running the Trajna collective since 2017.
-She creates opportunities to re-question the current strategies of addressing the problem of invasive plants, which builds a space on a thorny scientific basis to scare and inefficiently deal with the environmental phenomenon.
-After carrying out successful projects in the field of innovative treatment of invasive plants (Prijazni sovražnik/ A Friendly Enemy – Japanese Knotweed in the Paper Laboratory, Knotweed Games), in cooperation with the Municipality of Ljubljana, she contributed to the establishment of the project Applause: From Harmful to Useful Alien Plants With the Active Involvement of the Inhabitants.
+She creates opportunities to question established strategies for addressing the problem of invasive plants, which builds a space on a flimsy scientific basis for alarmism and ineffective tackling of an environmental phenomenon.
+After successfully implementing projects in the field of innovative treatment of invasive plants (Prijazni sovražnik/ A Friendly Enemy – Japanese Knotweed in the Paper Laboratory, Knotweed Games), in cooperation with the Municipality of Ljubljana, she contributed to the establishment of the project Applause: From Harmful to Useful Alien Plants With the Active Involvement of the Inhabitants.
 As part of the project, the Trajna collective dedicated itself to creating a new circular model, a series of paper and wood products from invasive plants, and creative workshops for children.
-The collective is actively involved in managing the brand of paper from invasive plants, Notweed Paper, and setting up a new creative laboratory krater in an overgrown construction pit in Ljubljana.
-With designer Rok Oblak, she is currently dedicating herself to preparing the first Krater Summer School, focusing on the design of new materials from local vegetation.
+In the collective, she is actively involved in the management of the invasive plant paper brand Notweed Paper and the installation of a new creative laboratory, Krater, in an overgrown construction pit in Ljubljana.
+Currently, together with designer Rok Oblak, she is working on the first Krater Summer School, which will focus on designing new materials from local plants.